Memorable Football Games – I

 • The Tide got things rolling by recovering a fumble at the 50 with 1:45 left in the half.

-• Namath promptly passed to David Ray to the 1.
+• Namath promptly passed to David Ray to the one.
 From there, Steve Bowman plunged over.

 • Alabama showed it was playing for keeps by trying an onsides kick.
 Tech's receiver fumbled and Creed Kilmer recovered for the visitors.

 • Namath again struck quickly to Ray Ogden for 45 yd to the five.
-Namath then hit David Ray in the EZ.
+Namath then hit David Ray in the end zone.

 I couldn't believe it.
 It had all happened so quick.
 I was standing there completely unaware.
 That's how good Joe was.
 That's how quick he could make something happen and completely change the complexion of a game.